In homes in the United States, the water heater is the second-largest energy use.

 Heat Pump Water Heater

 They use less energy than a standard electric heater as well.
-They cost more to install, but you’ll get your money back later when you have lower electricity bills.
+They cost more to install, but you’ll get your money back later with lower electricity bills.

 Condensing Water Heater

-This type of water heater takes gas fumes your home isn’t using and uses that to heat up your water.
+These water heater types take gas fumes your home isn’t using and uses that to heat your water.
 This means that if your house uses gas as the primary energy source, this will be the perfect water heater for your family.

 The water is held in a tank, and the gas fumes are funneled through a coil at the bottom of the tank.
-The coil will start to heat the water, and it won’t use much energy since it’s reusing gas that was already used.
+The coil will start to heat the water, and it won’t use much energy since it’s reusing already-used gas.

-If you have a larger family, you may not want to get this one because it will take a while for the water to reheat if there aren’t any available gas fumes.
+If you have a larger family, you may not want to get this one because the water will take a while to reheat if there aren’t any gas fumes.
 But for a smaller family, this one will be the perfect option.

 There is a tank to clean with this one, and you should also ensure that the valves are cleaned yearly.